 Being part of a club or society is one of the most exciting, challenging and rewarding things you can do at university, and the Students' Union is here to help.

-Applications to affiliate your existing club or society to the Students’ Union can only be made in the Autumn term during the affilition window period.
+Applications to affiliate your existing club or society to the Students’ Union can only be made in the Summer term during the affiliation window period.
 The affiliation window is currently closed but will be open for applications between 04 - 17 May 2020.

 Step 1: Speak to a member of Union staff

 Each new society will be looked after by an area of the Union’s work, formerly referred to as zones.
 In order to ensure that you are given the correct information and recommendations, please arrange to meet with a member of staff from the appropriate area to discuss your new society.

 Christie Mousourouli – firstname.lastname@example.org

 This area of SUSU works to ensure that the academic interests of our students are looked after by representing our students at all levels of study to the University.
 Societies within this zone are usually subject-based such as Actuarial Society and Film Society.

 Focusing on community engagement at a local, national and international level.
 This area of SUSU’s work helps students to get involved with important projects and helps with employability.
 Societies within this zone include Fish On Toast and Oxfam Society.